KrishnaKEA/Parking-Solution/README.md

 <hr>
 <br>

-# OAK - Git brush up
-#git documentation for all contributors
+#Git brush up for all contributors

 1. Do changes in your own branch git checkout 'ur-branch-name'